Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 - A copy of passport for all applicants

-There are three stages in the process.
+There are three stages in the application process for an E-1 or an E-2 visa.

 Stage One:

-Preparation of Documentation including:
+Preparation of Business Documentation including:

 - Organization of business (if required)